 Partnership with WLT formed: 2007

 Organisation’s aim: To protect forests in the Andes, home to rare and endangered plants.
-Fundación EcoMinga are experienced in managing protected areas and are responsible for four reserves in the region; Rio Anzu, Rio Zuñac, Brandstand, and the Cerro Candelaria Reserve.
+Fundación EcoMinga are experienced in managing protected areas and are responsible the following reserves in the region: Rio Anzu, Rio Zuñac, Rio Verde, Rio Valencia, Chamana and the Cerro Candelaria Reserves.

 Ecuador is home to an ever growing list of threatened and endemic plant species, those that exist nowhere else on Earth.
 In 2005 a group of concerned scientists and conservationists formed Fundación EcoMinga in order to protect habitats, particularly those of important botanical interest.